Documents Required for Buying Property in India

-This is also known as the extracts from the mutation register and it ensures that there is an entry for the said property in the local municipal records or village panchayat account.
-If you are looking for a bank loan while buying property this is a very important document then.
+This is also known as the extracts from the mutation register.
+It ensures an entry for the said property in the local municipal records or village panchayat account.
+If you are looking for a bank loan while buying property, this is an important document.

 NOC From the Government Authorities

-When a developer is constructing a project, they have to get several No Objection Certificates (NOC) from several government authorities like the Pollution Board, Fire Department, Sewage Board, etc. These NOCs ensure that the property is being legally constructed without violating any rules and regulations.
-When you buy a property from a builder, remember to ask for a copy of these NOC`s for your record and future reference.
+When developers construct a project, they have to get several No Objection Certificates (NOC) from several government authorities like the Pollution Board, Fire Department, Sewage Board, etc. These NOCs ensure that the property is legally constructed without violating any rules and regulations.
+When you buy a property from a builder, remember to ask for a copy of these NOCs for your record and future reference.

 Property Tax Receipts

-While buying a property remember to take the current property or house tax receipts with the last 5 years’ receipts.
-These receipts make sure that there is no tax liability pending on the property and can also establish ownership of the seller in government records.
+While buying a property, remember to take the current property or house tax receipts with the last 5 years’ receipts.
+These receipts ensure that there is no tax liability pending on the property and can also establish seller ownership in government records.

 In simple terms, an Encumbrance Certificate or EC is a certificate of assurance that the property is free from all types of monetary and legal liability, such as a mortgage, uncleared loan, or other claims on the property.
 This Encumbrance Certificate is a very important document while seeking a home loan.

-This is also known as a completion certificate; this document establishes that the property is constructed as per the government rules and regulations and is now ready for possession.
+This is also known as a completion certificate; this document establishes that the property is constructed per government rules and regulations and is now ready for possession.
 Remember to ask the seller for this document and keep it in your records.